-Pictures, video, screenshots, diagrams, and illustrations are a great way to keep your reader from clicking away.
-Images will also help readers understand your information and ideas, and remember your post.
+Pictures, videos, screenshots, diagrams, and illustrations are a great way to keep your reader from clicking away.
+Adding images to your blog helps readers understand your information and ideas, and remember your post.

-The trick is to know how to create and add those blog images quickly and effectively.
+The trick is to create and add those blog images quickly and effectively.

-In this post, we’ll walk you through all the steps, tools and tricks to dress up your blog without having to lose your afternoon doing it.
+In this post, we’ll walk you through all the steps, tools, and tricks to add images to your blog without having to spend hours doing it.

 That’s where images help.
 Anything from a simple picture to a custom created gif will make the reading experience more interesting and keep your reader scrolling down.